Bartley C of E Junior School

 How is the decision made about the type and how much support my child will receive?

 If your child continues to make inadequate progress, despite High Quality Inclusive Teaching targeted at their areas of weakness, the class teacher, working with the SENDCO, will assess whether the child has a significant learning difficulty.
-Where this is the case, in consultation with you, the agreement about the SEN support that is required to support the child will take place.
+Where this is the case, in consultation with you, the agreement about the SEND support that is required to support the child will take place.

-If your child has been given an Educational and Health Care Plan expectations of the nature of support and how much support they receive will be stated within it and reviewed annually.
+If your child has been given an Educational and Health Care Plan (EHCP) expectations of the nature of support and how much support they receive will be stated within it and reviewed annually.

 1. Communication and interaction